usliders/Roundcube-Mail-IMAPSYNC-Plugin-SQLite-Mail-in-a-box/README.md

 	$rcmail_config['fetchmail_limit'] = 10;

 	```
 5. You need to create additional table in your database using one of the supplied `.sql` files.
-Another possibility is to use postfixadmin's table if you have it installed.
+Another possibility is to use **Postfix Admin** table if you have it installed.
-6. Place `script/fetchmail.pl` to where apropriate.
-For example to where your mailboxes are, e.g. `/var/mail`.
+6. You will need `fetchmail.pl` script from **Postfix Admin** distribution.
+If you don't have **Postfix Admin** installed, you can obtain required `fetchmail.pl` script from their repo  [trunk / ADDITIONS / fetchmail.pl](https://sourceforge.net/p/postfixadmin/code/HEAD/tree/trunk/ADDITIONS/fetchmail.pl).
+But be sure to get revision at least [[r1766]](https://sourceforge.net/p/postfixadmin/code/1766/), at which proper handling of `active` field introduced.
+Place it to where apropriate.
+For example, where your mailboxes are, e.g. `/var/mail`.
 7. Next adapt `fetchmail.pl` to your config.
 Most likely you want to change these settings:
 	```perl
 	# database backend - uncomment one of these